CompuTec/computec-docs/docs/wms/administrator-guide/barcode-scanning/overview.md

 ## Odette Standard

-The following prefixes can be used for Odette standard barcode labels creation.
-To use Odette standard coding, choose the [right option](../installation/wms-server/overview.md) in the Server options.
+Prefixes for creating Odette standard barcode labels are outlined below.
+To use this standard, configure the [right option](../installation/wms-server/overview.md) in the Server options.

 | **Prefix** |                                                                                                           **Meaning**                                                                                                           |   |
 |:------:|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|---|